msabrishami/isc-website-mjhp/markdowns/housing.md

 ## Trash and Recycling

 Waste management services are typically provided by the municipality or by private companies.
-It's essential to be aware of the local recycling regulations, as California is keen on promoting recycling and reducing landfill waste.
+It is essential to be aware of the local recycling regulations, as California is keen on promoting recycling and reducing landfill waste.
 Some areas might also offer composting services.

 ## Internet and Cable TV